Kumasi J. Barnett

 July 13 - August 17, 2019

 Lowell Ryan Projects is pleased to present The Amazing Black-Man, a solo exhibition by Brooklyn-based artist Kumasi J. Barnett.
-Riffing on classic superhero series including; The Amazing Spider-Man, The Incredible Hulk, Superman, Daredevil and Captain America, the show will feature several dozen hand-painted comic book works pinned up in their clear plastic sleeves.
+Riffing on classic superhero series including; The Amazing Spider-Man, The Incredible Hulk, Superman, Daredevil and Captain America, the show features two hundred hand-painted comic book works pinned up in their clear plastic sleeves.
 For each work, Barnett has painted over the cover of an old Marvel or DC comic book, replacing familiar heroes with characters including “The Amazing Black-Man,” “The Media’s Thug,” “Whitedevil,” and “Police-Man.”
 Barnett replaces Spider-Man’s full-body leotard with a hoodie and jeans, Superman’s logo with the stars and bars of the Confederate flag, and turns the supernatural villains into—a no less brutal nemesis––the police.
 Alteration here acts as an intervention.
 By addressing real world issues through a superhuman genre, Barnett’s work dissolves the disconnect between contemporary American narratives and the reality of “justice,” making us reexamine cultural conceptions surrounding the Good versus Evil paradigm.

 A traditional comic book narrative is founded on simple plot structure: there is a villain that the police cannot contain, and so a citizen superhero steps in to save the day.
 Barnett clearly complicates this narrative.
 In a genre filled with rigid tropes, his work is imbued with ambiguities: What kind of superhero is The Amazing Black-Man?
 In a society built on systemic racism, does his brown mask hide his identity or define it?
 Is his costume actually a costume?
 More importantly, what are his super powers?
 How will he triumph over his foe?
 Pitted against menacing cops or else bound by chains and ropes, the character’s fate throughout the exhibition seems perpetually doomed; at the same time, by nature of being a series, it also does seem that he persists.
 Perhaps then, in a landscape of seemingly insurmountable police brutality, The Amazing Black-Man’s superpower is survival.